SyedRafid/VisaPass-Manager/README.md

 # VisaPass Manager

 VisaPass Manager is a lightweight web-based application for managing user passport and visa records.
-Built with HTML, CSS, Bootstrap, PHP, and MySQL (phpMyAdmin), it helps HR/admins monitor expiring documents and update statuses efficiently.
+Built with HTML, CSS, Bootstrap, JavaScript, PHP, and MySQL (phpMyAdmin), it helps HR/admins monitor expiring documents and update statuses efficiently.

 ---